poppinace/tasselnetv2plus/README.md

   <img src="plant_counting.png" width="825"/>
 </p>

-This repository includes the official implementation of TasselNetv2+ for plant counting, presented in our submission:
+This repository includes the official implementation of TasselNetv2+ for plant counting, presented in paper:

 **TasselNetv2+: A Fast Implementation for High-Throughput Plant Counting from High-Resolution RGB Imagery**

-Frontiers in Plant Science, 2020, in submission
+Frontiers in Plant Science, 2020

 [Hao Lu](https://sites.google.com/site/poppinace/) and Zhiguo Cao